“Textual Harassment”: New Employer Risk From Text Messages, Email and Internet Communications

 Avoiding, Investigating and Defending Employee Race, Sex and Disability Claims

-Recording of a 90-minute CLE webinar/teleconference with Q&A
+Recording of a 90-minute CLE webinar with Q&A

-This CLE seminar will discuss emerging trends in so-called textual harassment claims, including legal challenges facing employers as they investigate and litigate such cases.
+This CLE webinar will discuss emerging trends in so-called textual harassment claims, including legal challenges facing employers as they investigate and litigate such cases.
 The panel will outline best practices to minimize liability for harassment claims based on internet and text messaging.

 Outline